nazmulb/feathers-vuex-app/README.md

 # feathers-vuex-app
-This is a web application with FeathersJS, VueJS &amp; Vuex.
+This is a web application by using FeathersJS, VueJS &amp; Vuex.